lhr-solar/WireWorld/README.md

     2. Wire text font size is usually 30 pt, but for any HV or large bundles of wires, the standard is 50 pt

 ## Making a Pull Request
 In order to push to main you need to make a pull request where people can review your changes and make any modifications if needed before the changes are introduced into main.
+PRs also don't have to just to be main, you could be merging your changes to a different branch.
 1. In the browser version of GitHub, go to the Pull Requests tab -> New Pull Request
 2. Figure out which branches you want to merge to
 3. Add a comment explaining your changes
 4. Add reviewers for your changes (currnet reviewers can be seen below)
 5. Resolve any merge conflicts
+6. Once your PR is approved by your reviewers you or they can merge the request
+7. Make sure to press the drop down in "Merge Pull Request" and do "Squash and Merge" which will also move your commit history to the branch you're merging to
 6. ??
 7. Profit :moneybag:

-Reviewers:
+Reviewers :rocket:
 1. Hanna Nguyen
 2. Lakshay Gupta